Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 indicator that the student who typed it wants to contribute to our conversation by making a point or asking a question.

+-- Unless your laptop or Internet connection does not support it, please leave your video enabled during all of the classroom sessions.
+Since these Google Meets are private for our class, there is not, to my knowledge, a risk that outsiders will enter our class or be able to record your video.
+By keeping your video enabled it will enable me and the other students in the class to see who is talking and who is currently engaged in the course.

 During the first three classes, please keep in mind the following points:

--- I will be recording from my home studio which means that you will not be able to find me in my office in Alden Hall to ask questions.
+-- I will be recording from my home studio which means that you will not be able to find me in my office in Alden Hall to ask me questions about your laptop or the Google Meet software.

 -- During the class sessions next week, you will see that I will switch between full screen video and the projection of various programs on my laptop.
 If I am